ric-colasanti/NetwokABMPy/README.md

 # NetwokABMPy
-AGents moveing about a network
+Agents moveing about a network